Generalized Springer Theory for D-modules on a Reductive Lie Algebra: Geometry of the adjoint quotient and commuting variety

 \begin{proposition} The morphism of stacks

-is \'etale. \end{proposition} \begin{proof} The idea behind this proof was communicated to me by Dragos Fratila.
-A morphism of (derived) stacks is \'etale if and only if its relative tangent complex is acyclic.
-Given a point $x\in \fl^\reg$, we relative tangent complex is given by the total complex of:
+is \'etale with image $\ug_{\leq(L)}$. \end{proposition} \begin{proof} \footnote{The idea behind this proof was communicated to me by Dragos Fratila.} A morphism of (derived) stacks is \'etale if and only if its relative tangent complex is acyclic.
+Given a point $x\in \fl^\reg$, the relative tangent complex at $x$ is given by the total complex of:

 (The columns are the tangent complex of $\ug$ and $\ul$ at the point $x$, and the horizontal maps is the map of complexes induced by $d:\ul \to \ug$.)
 We can write $\fg = \fp \oplus \fl^\perp$.
-The acyclicity of the complex is equivalent to the statement that $\ad(x)|_{\overline{\fu}}$ is non-singular; this follows from the fact that $x$ is regular and Lemma \ref{lemmaregular}. \end{proof} \begin{remark} In more down-to-earth terminology, Proposition \ref{propositionetale} states that $\widetilde{\fg}_P \to \fg$ is étale over the regular locus. \end{remark}
+The acyclicity of the complex is equivalent to the statement that $\ad(x)|_{\overline{\fu}}$ is invertible; this follows from the fact that $x$ is regular and Lemma \ref{lemmaregular}. \end{proof} \begin{remark} In more down-to-earth terminology, Proposition \ref{propositionetale} states that $\widetilde{\fg}_P \to \fg$ is \'etale over the regular locus. \end{remark}